nvh95/jsconf-korea2022/slides.md

 ![](https://pbs.twimg.com/media/FVxLZjfUcAAcByv?format=jpg&name=900x900)

 <!--
-Do not reinvent the wheel.
+- Do not reinvent the wheel.
 There is much good software out there already solved your problems.
 Learn from them, read their source code to see how they do.
--->
+- jest preview learn from many amazing projects: Vite, CRA -->

 ---